Find out about:

 Retail, food, leisure and other large businesses which have been forced to close down

-- Businesses who have been forced to close will have the option to defer rental payments for the period of 1 April to 30 June 2020.
+- businesses that have been forced to close will have the option to defer rental payments for the period of 1 April to 30 June 2020

 Other office and industrial businesses